SquareShirt/Jaseci-Labs-Code/assignment_2/README.md

-Inside this folder is the folder containing the app that was built for assignment 2.
+Inside this folder we find a folder called Code_base_Genius_Jac_App.
+Code_base_Genius_Jac_App holds the files that run the app built for assignment 2.
 There is also a pdf showing the frontend app as it was running on my computer.